eroicaleo/LearningPython/FluentPython/fluent-python-notes.md

 * All the special methods in the `Set` ABC implement infix operators.
   * `a & b` computes the intersection of sets a and b, and is implemented in the `__and__` special method.

+## Overview of Special Methods

+* Use 3 tables to list almost all special methods.

+## Why len Is Not a Method

+* “practicality beats purity.”: The `len(x)` on built-in type needs to run very fast, since it just reads a field.
+* But for custom objects, `len` calls `__len__`, This is a fair compromise between the need for efficient built-in objects and the consistency of the language.
+* You can think of `abs` and `len` as unary operators.

 # Chapter 02 An array of sequences

 ## Overview of built-in sequence